AllenInstitute/biorealistic-v1-model/README.md

 Also, you can edit `V1model_seed_file.xlsx` to change what cell types are be included.
 For example, if you want to make L4 only network, you can delete all the cell types other than L4 from this file.

+Building the `full` model requires a few hundreds of GBs of memory.
+It usually needs to be run on a cluster computer, but it is not incorporated in the snakemake workflow yet.
+If you really need the `full` network, running the build script should be done manually.
+The subsequent processes should work fine once you build the model.

 ## Folders and files